EvanCWoods/Money-Printer/README.md

 Once installed and running using the above commands, open the local app in your browser.

-The app is deployed on Heroku and acceessable here: https://evan-woods-final-project.herokuapp.com/
+The app is deployed on Heroku and acceessable here: https://evan-woods-final-project.herokuapp.com/ The API is also being hosted on RapidAPI: https://rapidapi.com/EvanCWoods/api/hourly-market-data/

 ## Contribute